MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Disabled parameter

 It's the same parameter as the one described in the [above section](#disabled-parameter), and allows you to update whether the release should be disabled or not.
 Pay attention `--disabled` and `--disabled true` are equivalent, but the absence of this flag isn't equivalent to `--disabled false`.
 Therefore, if the parameter is omitted, no change will be made to the value of the target release's disabled property.
-You must set this parameter to `--disabled false` to explicitly make a release acquirable if it was previously disabled.
+Set this parameter to `--disabled false` to explicitly make a release acquirable, if it was previously disabled.

 ### Rollout parameter